Skip to main content

 How to introduce Kakuro to children ages 8 and up.
 Easy grids, no-pressure tips, and why it beats screen time.

-What age to start
+What age can start kakuro

-How to introduce Kakuro to a child
+How to teach kakuro to a child

 Ready to solve your first Kakuro?